Introduction:

 - Things you can test at home with a LeadCheck swab

-- Things you really cannot test at home (better tested with XRF technology)
+- Things you really cannot test at home (and are better tested with XRF technology)

 As always, please let me know if you have any questions.
-Thank you for reading and thank you for sharing my posts.
+Thank you for reading and thank you for sharing this work.

 Tamara Rubin